 Herrera used CropScape Cropland Data Layer (CDL) grids created by the U.S. Department of Agriculture (USDA) National Agricultural Statistics Service (NASS) to identify agricultural fields and crop types in the Clackamas River watershed from 2009 to 2011.
 The NASS CDL is a crop-specific land cover dataset that is updated annually using several different sources of satellite imagery and remote sensing software to classify agricultural land into specific crop categories.
-The statistical classification accuracy of CDL datasets for dominant agricultural crop categories in the continental U.S. generally ranges from 85% to 95%; the CDL datasets obtained for the Clackamas River watershed had a classification accuracy of 81% in 2009, 82% in 2010, and 87% in 2011.
-Detailed accuracy reports by crop type for each year can be found at the CDL metadata link provided in Table 1.
+The statistical classification accuracy of CDL datasets for dominant agricultural crop categories in the continental U.S. generally ranges from 85% to 95%; the CDL datasets obtained for the Clackamas River watershed had a classification accuracy of 81% in 2018, 82% in 2019, and 87% in 2020.

-It is important to keep in mind when interpreting the agricultural risk analysis results generated from CDL data that the pixel resolution of the grids is fairly coarse (30 meters in 2010 and 2011; 56 meters in 2009), and crop type classifications have not been field verified.
+It is important to keep in mind when interpreting the agricultural risk analysis results generated from CDL data that the pixel resolution of the grids is fairly coarse (30 meters), and crop type classifications have not been field verified.